erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 You can see in the graph that the peak CPU usage was `242m` CPU core (0.242 CPU core).
 Simply take this number and make it a bit higher to become the CPU request.
 You can notice that since the service is user facing, the peak CPU usage match to peak traffic time.

 Do the same with your memory usage and requests, and you will be all set!

+Even if you service will consume more CPU usage than the request, the "slack" combined of all services in a given node should compensate the burst.

 The downside is that we lose in [containers density](https://wiki.openvz.org/WP/Containers_density), the number of containers that can run in a single node.
 We could also end up with lot of "slack" during a low traffic time.
 But this is an other problem I will solve will horizontal pod auto-scaling I will share in an other post.